VEuPathDB/FgpUtil/Dependencies/README.md

 ## Dependencies

-**This directory acts as a VEuPathDB Maven repository for jars not generally available in Maven Central**
+**This directory acts as a VEuPathDB Maven repository for needed jars not generally available in Maven Central**

 Base pom of all VEuPathDB projects
 - base-pom